-And friends when we blame Yahweh for allowing evil in this world, when we state that we won't believe in a God who allows bad things to happen to good people, when we determine that it's wrong for offenders to receive grace and mercy....
+And friends when we attack Yahweh's character for showing mercy, when we state that we won't believe in a God who allows bad things to happen to good people, when we determine that it's wrong for offenders to receive grace and mercy....
 We're doing the same thing.

-You see friends - Yahweh wants to teach Jonah, and us, that it's better to live in a world that runs on grace and mercy than it is to live in a world where every infraction is met with punishment.
+You see friends - Yahweh wants to teach Jonah, and us, that it's better to live in a world that runs on grace and mercy than it is to live in a world where every infraction - including all of our own - is met with punishment.

-Yahweh shows grace and mercy again to Jonah by providing a plant which shelters him from the hot sun, the point is that Yahweh's grace and mercy meet our everyday needs, even our most basic ones such as shelter from the elements.
+So to drive the lesson home, Yahweh provides Jonah with a plant which shelters him from the hot sun.
+Jonah is please to receive Yahweh's grace and mercy, especially when it meet our everyday needs, even our most basic ones such as shelter from the elements.

-And if Yahweh grace does that, surely His grace can meet the need we have for healing when we've been victimized.
-But if we insist, like Jonah, that what we need is to see the offenders punished by a zero-tolerance policy... well Yahweh is about to show Jonah what zero-tolerance feels like.
+And friends if Yahweh grace does that, I can tell you with confidence His grace can and does meet our need for healing when we've been victimized.

+But if we insist, like Jonah, that we need to see our offenders punished by a zero-tolerance policy... well Yahweh is about to show Jonah what zero-tolerance feels like.

-Because... if Yahweh wanted to be merciless He could, and He gives Jonah a taste of what life would be like if He meted out punishment for each offense regardless of ignorance, remorse or repentance.
+Because Yahweh could be merciless if He wanted to, and He gives Jonah a taste of what life would be like if He meted out punishment for each offense regardless of ignorance, remorse or repentance.

-The blessing of the vine is removed - killed by a parasite, the sun beats down on him, a scorching wind blows against him, there is nowhere Jonah can turn for relief, he is tormented.
+The blessing of the vine is removed - killed by a parasite, and God has the sun beats down on Jonah, a scorching wind blows against him, there is nowhere Jonah can turn for relief, he is tormented.
+There is no relief in a world without mercy!

-You see friends, insisting that those who have deeply hurt us or victimized us must suffer punishment will not bring us the healing or relief that we need - that will only come from Yahweh's grace and mercy.
+And there is no relief for us when we insist that those who have victimized us or hurt us must suffer punishment.
+It will not bring us the healing or relief that we need - that can only come from Yahweh's grace and mercy.

-So sweltering under the sun and the hot wind - Jonah finally admits that life without Yahweh's grace and mercy is not worth living either, and now...
-Jonah is upset that Yahweh has allowed the vine to die!
+So sweltering under the sun and the hot wind - Jonah finally admits that life without Yahweh's grace and mercy is not worth living either, and now He is upset that Yahweh has allowed the vine to die!